Chart Color Schemes

 Infrastructure

-Risdon Park has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Risdon Park has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 13 projects that are expected to impact the area.
-Notable projects include the Port Pirie Riverbank Precinct, Balmoral Park Estate Expansion, Port Pirie Masterplan / Yorke Peninsula and Mid North Regional Plan, and Green Iron SA Port Pirie Hub.
-The following list details those projects likely to be most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects likely to affect the area.
+Notable ones are Port Pirie Riverbank Precinct, Balmoral Park Estate Expansion, Port Pirie Masterplan/Yorke Peninsula and Mid North Regional Plan, and Green Iron SA Port Pirie Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.